-In the reporting period there was one premises licence review application submitted to the Board, which related to the sale of alcohol to underage persons.
+In the reporting period there were no premises licence review applications or Closure Order applications submitted to the Board.

 The North East Division Licensing Team also has a system in place which monitors certain conduct of Personal Licence holders.
 Should such a licence holder be charged with any offence, this is brought to the attention of the team.
 Should the circumstances appear to be inconsistent with any of the five licensing objectives, consideration will be given to bringing this to the attention of the Board by way of a personal licence review.
 In addition, should an individual be convicted of a relevant offence, this will undergo the same scrutiny.
-Three such reports for a personal licence review were submitted to the Board in the reporting period.